 - Hand sanitizer placement is in various locations.

 - Latex gloves will be available for use.

-We may do some tasks outside, class size and weather permitting.
-We will work in the kitchen.
-A bathroom is available.
+We may do some tasks outside, class size and weather permitting, otherwise we will work in the kitchen.

 Each person will have: